nivertech/atsd-use-cases/UKAviation/README.md

 2. [Install Axibase Collector](https://github.com/axibase/axibase-collector-docs/blob/master/installation.md#axibase-collector-installation) and configure it to write data into your ATSD instance.
 3. Import the  [csv-configs.xml](csv-configs.xml) into Axibase Collector.
 4. Import the [jobs.xml](jobs.xml) into Axibase Collector.
-5. Login into your ATSD account.
+5. Login into your ATSD instance.
-6. Select your desired CAA metric and begin building your configuration!
+6. Select your desired CAA metric and begin building your visualizations on the **Configuration: Portals** page!

 After installing ATSD and scrolling though the list of CAA metrics, create your own example and send it over to us.